 Day two – Big Porcupine Lake – 200 m portage – Bonnechere Lake – 175 m portage – Phipps Lake – 60 m portage – Kirkwood Lake – 715 m portage – Laurence Lake – Pardee Lake – 145 m portage – Harness Lake -1035 m portage to Head Lake – camp

-Here are the highlights of my three day canoe trip in Algonquin Provincial Park – starting and ending on Smoke Lake.
+Highlights of my 3-day canoe trip in Algonquin Provincial Park – starting and ending on Smoke Lake.

 Beat the bugs in Algonquin Provincial Park